 doi:10.1145/3205651.3208240 / pdf / slides / source codes

 The Institute of Applied Optimization welcomes Dr. Yan Chen [陈岩], who today has officially joined our team as researcher.
 Before joining our institute, he finished his PhD research at the Spatial Information Management and Modelling Department of the School of Spatial Planning of the TU Dortmund (Technische Universität Dortmund) in Germany.
 Dr. Chen is an expert in Geographic Information System (GIS), Remote Sensing, and Sponge City/Smart City applications as well as groundwater systems and hydrological simulations.

-We are very happy to have Dr. Liu in our team and look forward to working together on many interesting applications of optimization methods.
+We are very happy that Dr. Chen joined our team.
+We are looking forward to working together on many interesting applications of GIS and computational intelligence.

 Our team congratulates Xinlu Li [李新路], who, from today (2019-02-13) on, is Dr. Xinlu Li [李新路博士]!
 Earlier this year, Xinlu successfully defended his PhD thesis "Energy-Efficient Swarm Intelligence based Routing Protocol for Wireless Sensor Networks" at the Technological University Dublin (TU Dublin) in Dublin, Ireland in front of Professor Liam Murphy from the University College Dublin (UCD) and Dr. Paul Doyle (TU Dublin).
 His work was co-supervised by Dr. Fred Mtenzi and Dr. Brian Keegan.
 Today his academic award has been approved by the Academic Council of TU Dublin.
 Congratulations, Dr. Li!